 Contact: David Targan, Associate Dean of the College for Science, 863-2314

 For any issue related to the physical sciences, including computer science, engineering, and math, you and your advisees may contact David Targan in the Dean of the College office.
-Dean Targan is Director of the Science Center and is thoroughly familiar with science curricula at Brown.
+Dean Targan is Director of Science Education and is thoroughly familiar with science curricula at Brown.

 At Brown, “pre-med” is not a concentration.
 Rather, it is a set of course requirements dictated by and agreed upon by most medical schools.
 Brown students can concentrate in just about anything and also fulfill pre-med coursework.
 The same is true for students interested in dental school, veterinary school, or other health careers.
 Dean Vassilev holds a pre-med Orientation session every year that provides students with essential information on planning a pre-med sequence.
 The Health Careers website contains comprehensive information about course selection and planning for students interested in health careers.